gibsonlab/chronostrain/README.md

     ENTRIES_FILE=<path_to_json>
     ...
     ```
     Refer to [Configuration](#config) for more details.
     An example json is included in `examples/example_configs/entero_ecoli.json`.

 2. **Time-series read filtering**

     To run the pre-processing step for filtering a time-series collection of reads by aligning them to our database,
     run this command.
     ```bash
-    chronostrain filter <ARGS>
+    chronostrain filter -r <read_tsv> -o <out_dir> [-s <cluster_txt>] ...
     ```
+    The most important arguments here are:
-   A pre-requisite for this command is that one has a TSV/CSV file (tab- or comma-separated), formatted in the following way:
+    - `-r, --reads FILE`: The collection of reads from a time-series experiment is to be specified using TSV/CSV file (tab- or comma-separated), formatted in the following way

-    **example (of CSV format):**
+    (exclude headers).
+See below for the file format.
+    - `-o, --out-dir DIRECTORY`: The directory to store the filtered reads into.
+This tool will also output a CSV file that catalogs the filtered reads.
+    - `-s, --strain-subset FILE`: This is optional.
+    If specified, performs filtering only on the genome IDs listed in the file
+    Typically, such a file will specify cluster representatives, generated by `chronostrain cluster-db`.

+    **Sequencing read input file format (in CSV/TSV):**
     ```csv
     <timepoint>,<sample_name>,<experiment_read_depth>,<path_to_fastq>,<read_type>,<quality_fmt>
     ```
     - timepoint: A floating-point number specifying the timepoint annotation of the sample.
     - sample_name: A sample-specific description/name.
 Samples with the same sample_name will be grouped together as paired-end reads (user must specify `paired_1` and `paired_2` in `read_type`)
     - experiment_read_depth: The total number of reads sequenced (the "read depth") for this fastq file.
     - path_to_fastq: Path to the read FASTQ file (include a separate row for forward/reverse reads if using paired-end).
-Accepts relative paths (e.g. not starting with forward slash "/")
+Accepts relative paths (e.g. not starting with forward slash "/").
+    GZIP is supported as well, if the filename ends with `.gz`.
     - read_type: one of `single`, `paired_1` or `paired_2`.
     - quality_fmt: Currently implemented options are: `fastq`, `fastq-sanger`, `fastq-illumina`, `fastq-solexa`.
       Generally speaking, we can add on any format implemented in the `BioPython.QualityIO` module.